ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 ===== Future Scope =====

+1) As noted by someniatko, having a dedicated type would be useful in the future, as "it would serve clearer intent", which can be used by IDEs, Static Analysis, etc. It was agreed to do via a separate RFC as it leads into the next point...

-As noted by MarkR, the biggest benefit will come when this flag can be used by PDO and similar functions (//mysqli_query//, //preg_match//, //exec//, etc).
+2) As noted by MarkR, the biggest benefit will come when this flag can be used by PDO and similar functions (//mysqli_query//, //preg_match//, //exec//, etc).

 First we need libraries to start using //is_literal()// to check their inputs, and use the appropriate escaping.
 This can result in strings that are no longer literals, but can still be trusted.